intragalactic/keys-cli/README.md

 specifies that the KEYS_TOKEN variable in the local environment should be read for an access token for a specific environment.
 This will bypass normal username/password authentication.

-`-d | --debug`
+`-v | --verbose`
-Enable debug mode, printing more messages.
+Enable verbose mode, printing debugging messages about what is going on.

 `--clean`
 Clear settings from ~/.keys/settings.json